 Known For : Tiger's Leap | Bushi Dam | Lonavala Lake

 There is probably not a soul in Mumbai who doesn’t know about Lonavala – it’s easily the most popular weekend getaway from Mumbai and Pune.
 But no matter how crowded or mainstream, a bike trip from Mumbai to Lonavala is an experience in itself – vastly different than taking a cab or bus.
 Some might consider the ride in rains dangerous, but the drive becomes extremely pleasant and refreshing during rain – just wear a water-proof jacket and you’re good to go.
-The surroundings are most beautiful and green during the monsoons and perfect for an invigorating road trip from Mumbai.
+The surroundings are most beautiful and green during the monsoons and perfect for an invigorating road trip from Mumbai on a bike.
 Road Conditions: 2 wheelers are not allowed on the Mumbai – Pune expressway, but the old Mumbai – Pune Highway is in really good shape, and with all the cabs and buses taking the expressway, it leaves you with an extremely open road with hardly much traffic.
 (Personal best time recorded: 1.45 hours) Dhabas: Unfortunately, there are not many dhabas on the road apart from the few options that you see just as you leave Panvel.
 There is a McDonald’s drive-thru and a few restaurants as you leave Panvel.

 Best Time : Throughout the year